 - Review of your proposed employment agreement or agreements

-- Phone consultation reviewing the OD contract term by term
+- Phone consultation reviewing the Pharmacist contract term by term

 - Follow up contact with a review of the needed clarifications